szazo/docker-letsencrypt-nginx-proxy-generator/README.md

 * Proxies can be configured using environment variables
 * Automatic certificate request and renewal using [Simp_le](https://github.com/zenhack/simp_le/)
 * Automatic NGINX reload upon configuration change
-* Multiple locations can be defined within a virtual host
+* Multiple proxies can be defined for a single virtual host for its different paths

 ## Configuration